cansyl/CROssBAR/COVID-19_KGs/README.md

   -	Only compounds with enrichment scores greater than 1 and p-value less than 0.05 were considered.
   -	They were clustered based on Tanimoto coefficient based molecular similarities with a threshold of 0.5.
   -	Top 3 overrepresented compound nodes, that are in different clusters, were selected for each target protein and incorporated to the KG.
-- Selected compound - host target protein interactions from the curated ChEMBL SARS-CoV-2 dataset and experimental results in the study of Gordon et al. [Gordon-2020] were also incorporated.
+- Selected compound - host target protein interactions and SARS-CoV-2 organism assay based drug/compound bioactivities  from the curated ChEMBL SARS-CoV-2 dataset were also incorporated.
 - Edge color: blue

 **2c.
 Computationally predicted drug/compound-target interactions**